Skip to main content

 2. Scroll down to the Requests schedule section.

-4. In Collect reviews for this many products per order, enter a number between 1 and 7.
+3. In the Collect reviews for this many products per order field, enter a number between 1 and 7.

 This change will apply to new orders fulfilled after the setting is saved.
 Existing requests will not be updated.